mendix/docs/content/en/docs/releasenotes/beta-features/_index.md

 ## 1 Introduction

-Some Mendix Platform releases contain Private Beta or Public Beta features or products that can be used and evaluated by early-adopter developers.
+Some Mendix Platform releases contain Beta features or products that can be used and evaluated by early-adopter developers.
 Mendix releases Beta versions in two circumstances:

 * When a new product or product version is introduced and made available to early adopters so that they can try it
 * When individual features are introduced within a non-Beta product which are, in principle, production-ready but are either subject to change or need to be reviewed by a broader audience; these features are disabled by default